 Consider all strands and weigh up the performance as a whole in placing the answer in a level, then show that you have done so in the summative comment:

-e.g. Solid K of texts, limited evidence of U being mostly narrative; evidence of P with some good personal response and generally clear C throughout O used to help balance some ideas.
+e.g. Solid K of texts, limited evidence of U and mostly narrative, evidence of P with some, good personal response and generally clear C throughout.

 Assessment Objectives: